santosh653/deeptools_intervals/README.md

 This would search for intervals on the `+` strand (ignoring those on `.`, which would have additionally been returned had `strandType=1` been used) that are exactly [0, 100) on chromosome 1.
 Anyone interested in these more advanced overlap searching methods should look at the gtf.h file and the "libGTF" repository for examples.

 It's often the case the a function looking for intervals is doing so by first dividing the genome into chunks and then sending each chunk to a processor for subsequent analysis.
 In such cases, it's convenient to NOT have processor duplicate processing intervals that may overlap multiple genomic bins.
-In these circumstances, the `trimOverlaps` option can be set to `True`.
+In these circumstances, the `trimOverlap` option can be set to `True`.

 The output of `findOverlaps()` is a list of tuples: